-A health insurance broker may save time and anxiety.
+Tip: A health insurance broker may save time and anxiety.
 Search for one at the National Association of Health Underwriters.
 Check to see whether your preferred doctors are in-network.
-Also consider opening a tax-advantaged Health Savings Account (HSA).
+Also consider opening a tax-advantaged health savings account (HSA).
 This account works in combination with a high-deductible health insurance plan, which can help keep your health insurance costs down, and you can use the HSA to save money for future health care expenses.

 “When I was working for the defense contractor I was focused on business development, and writing proposals for contracts worth hundreds of millions of dollars,” says Burns.
 “I had to make the case for why the government should give my employer the business, so I had those communication skills.”